For Performers

 By our reckoning, this applies to less than one out of a hundred performers, so chances are excellent you’re not one of them.

 Ever work a free gig for a cause or as a favor, but then somebody sucks the air out of it?
 They’re probably not a jerk, they’re just invested in wanting the thing to be the best thing they think the thing can be.
 Which is honorable.
-But telling you after you get there that you have to play something other than your planned repertoire, or surprising you with the news that you’re the accompanist for their tone-deaf cousin for the evening, or changing their mind about which side of the room you should be in after you’ve set up, or belittling your performance, or expecting you to also bus tables and sweep up after the show… not cool.
+But telling you that you have to play something other than your planned repertoire, or hitting you with the surprise that you’ll be the accompanist for their tone-deaf cousin for the evening, or changing their mind about which side of the room you should be in after you’ve set up, or belittling your performance, or expecting you to also bus tables and sweep up after the show… not cool.

 We’re never gonna do any of that kind of stuff to you.

-Here’s the thing though: We’re the ones working the free gig, and you’re the cause we’re supporting.
+Here’s the thing though: We’re the ones working the free gig.
+You’re the cause we’re supporting.

 Our intention is to contribute — to the best of our ability and judgment, and within our equipment’s limitations and our own, and within the bounds of reason, sanity, and self-preservation — to the ascendancy of your arc.